gokcesanmutlu/TravelWebsite/README.md

 It is a reliable website where you can make your travel plans.

-You can reach to website with this url : travelwebssite.netlify.app
+You can reach to website with this url : https://travelwebssite.netlify.app/

 <h2>Used technologies<h2>